jiangnanhugo/ASD-ODE/readme.md

-# README: Active Symbolic Discovery of Ordinary Differential Equations
+# README: Active Discovery of Ordinary Differential Equations via Phase Portrait Sketching

 ## 1. Prerequisite of using these methods